How to best to emigrate stress and hassle-free

 Next, decide which best suits your situation and get your property sale moving.

-Owners with a 6-12 months relocation window should expect to receive full market value.
+Owners with a 6-12 months relocation window should expect to receive the total market value.
 Those with shorter timescales need to consider accepting less to complete the sale in time.

 Ask for help

-Most employers (especially large ones) do offer a relocation package, so don’t lose out.
+Most of the more significant employers offer a relocation package, so don’t lose out.

 Collect packing materials

-Each time you go to the supermarket ask at the customer service desk for any boxes they have left after filling their shelves.
-These are often quite small, but they are better to use as larger boxes can be heavy once filled and breakages can quickly occur.
+Each time you go to the supermarket, ask the customer service desk for any left boxes after filling their shelves.
+These are often relatively small, but they are better to use as larger containers can be heavy once filled, and breakages quickly occur.
 Wine boxes with segregated sections are also better for packing glasses and ornaments.